telerik/blazor-docs/getting-started/what-you-need.md

 @[template](/_contentTemplates/common/general-info.md#cdn)

->Telerik recommends using the [static assets](#static-assets) approach instead of a CDN.
-This approach relies on the static assets feature from the framework and takes the correct file from the package so you don't have to remember to update the CDN path when upgrading to a newer version.
+>Telerik recommends using [static assets](#static-assets) instead of a CDN.
+This approach relies on the static assets feature from the framework and takes the correct file from the package so you don't have to remember to update the CDN path when [upgrading to a newer version]({%slug upgrade-tutorial%}).